 Located five miles north of Springville, SRT's Sopac McCarthy Mulholland Blue Oak Ranch Preserve is a magnificent 908-acre nature preserve nestled among substantial public lands, including Giant Sequoia National Monument, Sequoia National Park and the Sequoia National Forest.
 It is located just across the road from the venerable Clemmie Gill School of Science and Conservation (SCICON).

-Blue Oak Ranch includes rolling blue oak woodland, chaparral and the headwaters of Sycamore Creek.
-Sitting within the Tule River area, the nature preserve protects an important corridor of habitat between the foothills and higher elevation streamside areas for rare mammals, like the Pacific fisher and for songbirds like the rare Swainson's thrush and black swift as they migrate between their summer and winter ranges.
+SRT's Sopac McCarthy Mulholland Blue Oak Ranch Preserve includes rolling blue oak woodland, chaparral and the headwaters of Sycamore Creek.
+Located within the Tule River area, this magnificent nature preserve protects an important corridor of habitat between the foothills and higher elevation streamside areas for rare mammals, like the Pacific fisher and for songbirds like the rare Swainson's thrush and black swift as they migrate between their summer and winter ranges.

 Conservation Stewardship Plan

-By working with neighbors and the local community, a long-term conservation plan has been developed that includes grazing as a management tool.
+By working with neighbors and the local community, SRT has developed a long-term conservation plan whose vision includes sustainable grazing as a land management tool.

-What to do if you'd like to visit Blue Oak
+What to do if you'd like to visit SRT's Blue Oak Ranch Preserve